Tomires/thesis-masters/design.md

 ## Challenges of VR design

 The spatial nature of virtual reality applications carries with it certain design challenges, which make it difficult to utilize the typical prototyping workflow.
-As interaction techniques in VR are infinitely more complex than in typical WIMP applications, we are unable to create a rich interactive prototype without being forced to delve into code.
+As interaction techniques in VR are much more complex than in typical WIMP applications, we are unable to create a rich interactive prototype without being forced to delve into code.
 The typical workflow for VR prototyping consists of drawing sketches, creating 2D and 3D assets that we intend to use in our project and then positioning said assets inside a *static* 3D environment (*spatial prototyping*).
 The user is then able to move between these scenes and also in 3D space, but they are unable to interact with any of the objects.[6]
 Commonly used tools for spatial prototyping include Google Blocks[7] and Microsoft Maquette[8].
 We will be using the latter as it is the more advanced of the two.

 When it comes to our workflow, we will begin by creating a sketch of basic interactions.
 This is key, as the design of our user interface greatly depends on limitations imposed by the interaction scheme that we are going to use.
 We will follow up by creating a UI design for our application, which will share its design language with Manager, allowing for a consistent experience.
 Afterwards, we will alternate between designing prototypes in Maquette and implementing new features in our game engine of choice.
 After each run, we gather user feedback and attempt to incorporate it into our design.